sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 The results file here, `query.x.gtdb-reps.csv`, will have 8 columns: `query` and `query_md5`, `match` and `match_md5`, and `containment`, `jaccard`, `max_containment`, and `intersect_hashes`.

+The `pairwise` command does the same thing as `multisearch` but takes only a single file, which it uses to calculate all pairwise comparisons.
+Since the comparisons are symmetric, it is a bit more than twice as fast as `multisearch`.

 ### Running `fastgather`

 The `fastgather` command is a much faster version of `sourmash gather`.